awsdocs/aws-cloud9-user-guide/doc_source/tutorial.md

 If AWS Cloud9 doesn't display the IDE after at least five minutes, there might be a problem with your web browser, your AWS access permissions, the instance, or the associated virtual private cloud \(VPC\)\.
 For possible fixes, see [Cannot Open an Environment](troubleshooting.md#troubleshooting-env-loading) in *Troubleshooting*\.

-To learn more about what you can do with an environment after you finish this tutorial, see [Working with Environments](environments.md)\.
+To learn more about what you can do with an environment after you finish this tutorial, see [Working with Environments in AWS Cloud9](environments.md)\.

 Skip ahead to [Step 2: Tour the IDE](#tutorial-tour-ide)\.

 ### Create an EC2 Environment with the AWS CLI<a name="tutorial-create-environment-cli"></a>

+**Note**
+Currently, you cannot use the AWS CLI to create an Ubuntu Server\-based EC2 environment—only Amazon Linux\.
+Support for Ubuntu Server is expected in the future\.

 1. Install and configure the AWS CLI, if you have not done so already\.
-To do this, see the following in the *AWS CLI User Guide*\.
+To do this, see the following in the *AWS Command Line Interface User Guide*\.
    +  [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)
    +  [Quick Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration)

    We recommend you configure the AWS CLI using credentials for one of the following\.
-   + The IAM user you created in [Team Setup](setup.md)\.
+   + The IAM user you created in [Team Setup for AWS Cloud9](setup.md)\.
    + An IAM administrator user in your AWS account, if you will be working regularly with AWS Cloud9 resources for multiple users across the account\.
 If you cannot configure the AWS CLI as an IAM administrator user, check with your AWS account administrator\.
 For more information, see [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
    + An AWS account root user, but only if you will always be the only one using your own AWS account, and you don't need to share your environments with anyone else\.
 For more information, see [Creating, Disabling, and Deleting Access Keys for Your AWS Account](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html#create-aws-access-key) in the *Amazon Web Services General Reference*\.
    + For other options, see your AWS account administrator or classroom instructor\.